 Todd Merrill Studio is pleased to present the work of artist Hanna Eshel.
-Eshel is an internationally recognized artist whose work has evolved over many years and a wide variety of media.
-A fifth generation Israeli born in Jerusalem in 1926, Eshel ﬁrst studied at the Bezalel School of Art.
-Eshel moved to Paris in 1952, completing advanced studies in painting and fresco at the Academic de la Grande Chaumiere and the Ecole des Beaux-Arts, where she was awarded the ﬁrst prize in the Concours de France.
-It was during her twenty-year period in France that she created the majority of her oil paintings, paper collages and burlap collage/paintings.
+Eshel is an internationally renowned artist whose work has evolved over many years.
+Born in Jerusalem in 1926, Eshel ﬁrst studied at the Bezalel School of Art.
+Eshel moved to Paris in 1952, completing advanced studies in painting and fresco at the Académie de la Grande Chaumière and the École des Beaux-Arts, where she was awarded the ﬁrst prize in the Concours de France.
+It was during her twenty-year period in France that she created the majority of her oil paintings, paper collages, and burlap collages.

-In the late seventies the world art mecca moved to New York, and so did Eshel, along with hundreds of paintings and 20,000 pounds of marble sculpture.
-Hanna Eshel’s art has been exhibited in several Salons in Paris and some of her sculptures are currently on permanent display in Israel.
+Hanna Eshel’s art has been exhibited in several salons in Paris and many of her sculptures are on permanent display in Israel.
+The majority of her work is on display in a garden-like setting in her lower Manhattan loft.

 Dimensions: 36.5” H x 23” L x 13.5” W